Some Structure Theory for Cayley Graphs and Associated Hypergraphs: Analysis of paths and distances

 We continue with investigating the properties of $\sh_t(v,u)$.
-Similar to the set $\gen(v,u)$ in 2-acyclic \ca graphs, $\sh_t(v,u)$ behaves in a controlled and intuitive manner in sufficiently acyclic graphs.
+This set behaves in a controlled and intuitive manner in sufficiently acyclic graphs.
 As $\sh_t(v,u)$ describes the direction of short non-$t$ coset paths from~$v$ to~$u$, it changes as one would expect if one moves to a neighbour~$v'$ of~$v$ via some $a$-edge: the direction for short non-$t$ coset paths from~$v'$ to~$u$ necessarily includes the generator~$a$.

 \begin{lemma} Let $m\in\N$, $G$ be a \ca graph, $v,u$ two vertices, $\gamma\subseteq\gen(v,u)$ and $t=\rho(v,\gamma)$.
 Assume~$G$ is $2m+1$-acyclic, $d_t(v,u)\leq m$, and that there is $a\notin\sh_t(v,u)$ such that $d_t(va,u)\leq m$, then $a\in\sh_t(va,u).$ \end{lemma}